Updated: 5th February 2021

 HMRC have a reputation for being heavy-handed, particularly with those they suspect of deliberate tax evasion.
 Although the body has sweeping powers, they may demand information to which they have no legal right, and which you do not wish to provide.

 Begbies Traynor will offer the guidance you need if you are facing a tax inspection.
-We have 78 offices nationwide, and can arrange a confidential same-day consultation to quickly establish your tax position.
+We have over 80 offices nationwide, and can arrange a confidential same-day consultation to quickly establish your tax position.